Criminal History Record Check (CHRC)

 ID badges expire on the badge holder's birthday 2 years after the badge is issued.
 Badges must be renewed prior to the date of birth in the expiration year; unrenewed badges will automatically deactivate on the badge holder's birthday in the expiration year.
 In order to receive a new badge, employees must schedule an appointment by calling 215-937-5452 at least one month prior to the expiration date as appointment times are limited and filled on a first-come basis.
 Employees must bring a completed Replacement Badge Request Form signed by an authorized signer for their company and two forms of government issued photo ID to their badge appointment.
 The Badge Replacement Request Form must be stamped by customs in order to keep a Customs Seal on an ID Badge (if applicable).
 Badges will not be renewed without the proper forms and ID.

-Replacement Badge Request Form
+New Replacement Badge Request Form (Air Carrier)

 Hours of Operation: